jyixzhou/GitHub-Tutorial/Activity_Instructions_Part_1.md

 ## GitHub Tutorial on Basic Functionalities
-Slides and resources can be found in the Google drive folder [here](https://drive.google.com/drive/folders/1AzbOqtJWD5G6TCD9i60y0HzlQxl_ttwY?usp=sharing).
+Slides and other resources can be found in the Google drive folder [here](https://drive.google.com/drive/folders/1AzbOqtJWD5G6TCD9i60y0HzlQxl_ttwY?usp=sharing).

 ### Preparations
 - Open a GitHub account using your UCLA email address and apply for [Student Developer Pack](https://education.github.com/benefits?type=student)